kai687/sphinxawesome-theme/docs/about.rst

 About
 =====

-This page is a collection of topics about the sphinxawesome theme.
+This page is a collection of topics about the sphinx awesome theme.

 Assets
 ------

-The sphinxawesome theme uses the following external assets.
+The sphinx awesome theme uses the following external assets.

 .. list-table::
    :header-rows: 1